segunfamisa/segunfamisa.github.io/_posts/2018-09-30-sample-data-with-android-studio.md

 - The first thing to notice is the `comment`  JSON key.
 I believe it is primarily for documentation.
 - Then the next attribute is a list of items/data you wish to provide.
   One can use any key for the JSON array.
 In the example above, the key for the JSON array is called `data` but you could name it `emails`,  `colors`, `users` or whatever it is your data represents.
-  The values for this are JSON objects with the attributes you would like.
-For example, if our data represented phone contacts, we would have
+  The value for this is an array of JSON objects with the attributes you would like.
+For example, if our data represented phone contacts, we would have something like:

     ```json
     {